 “You may say you would like to be a concert pianist, or speak fluent French, or become a scratch golfer, but I will only believe you mean it when I see you practise for several hours a day.
 I will take you seriously when I see you hard at it, day after day on the piano, or swotting up on French grammar or tramping around the golf course in all weathers.
 You would hardly meet a Christian, let alone a Religious who would not say they desire to come closer to God, to build a deeper prayer life, to become possessed by him.
 However, I am not prepared to believe them until I see them relentlessly practising prayer day after day.
 The desire is not enough, any more than are good intentions.

 “Learning to love God in prayer, learning to open ourselves to receive his love is like anything else: it needs practice and it takes time.
 There is no accomplishment of any worth that I know of that you can attain merely by desiring to have it.
 We think nothing of spending hours a day and working for years to get a degree, pass an examination or attain certain qualifications.
 We quite rightly accept as a matter of course that the time we give and the energy we expend is necessary.
 Somehow we seem to think that learning to love is an exception, but believe me, it is not.
 Anybody who wants to get anywhere at all in their particular accomplishment has to give hours of time, even if they have flair or genius.
 Even in a relationship that begins with love at first sight, if this love is going to last for a lifetime and deepen as the years pass by, it means learning how to love day after day.
 What is true of human love is equally true of the love of God that is learnt in prayer.

 True happiness is the by-product of selfless loving

-Before I had time to ask any questions, Peter was in his boat and on his way in less than two minutes.
-Why all the haste I thought?
-It was only later that I found out that he had a cow called Daisy that demanded to be milked every afternoon at five o’clock precisely.
+Before James had time to ask any questions, Peter was in his boat and on his way in less than two minutes.
+Why all the haste he thought?
+It was only later that he found out that Peter had a cow called Daisy that demanded to be milked every afternoon at five o’clock precisely.